 An allowance for uncollectible receivables is estimated based on a combination of write-off history, aging analysis and any specific known troubled accounts.
-At September 30, 2014 and March 31, 2014, management provided an allowance of \$12,619 for certain slow paying accounts.
+At December 31, 2014 and March 31, 2014, management provided an allowance of \$37,248 and \$12,619, respectively, for certain slow paying accounts.